openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Verifiable Presentation is a tamper-evident presentation encoded in such a way that authorship of the data can be trusted after a process of cryptographic verification.
 Certain types of verifiable presentations might contain selectively disclosed data that is synthesized from, but does not contain, the original verifiable credentials (for example, zero-knowledge proofs). [@!VC-DATA]

+To prevent replay attacks, any Verifiable Presentations presented in a SIOP flow MUST be bound to the `nonce` provided by the RP and the `client_id` of the RP, as described in [@!OIDC4VP].

 # Self-Issued ID Token Validation {#siop-id-token-validation}
 See [@!OIDC4VP] on how to support multiple credential formats such as JWT and Linked Data Proofs.